REST

 Caching

-Every GET request is cached so that subsequent calls to the same api will resolve immediately from the cache.
-Read more about caching here.
+Every GET request is cached so that subsequent calls to the same API will resolve immediately from the cache.
+For more information on caching, see Features.